Links

 Foreground color

-Foreground color is the color that an element appears in.
-For example, when avatar icon is styled to appear green, the foreground color of the avatar icon has been set to green.
+The foreground color is the color that an element appears in.
+For example, when the avatar icon is styled to appear green, the foreground color of the avatar icon has been set to green.

 Overflow